LongBu/AWS-SAP-C02-Study-Guide/README.md

     * Archive Instant (automatic) not accessed for 90 days
     * Archive (optional) configurable between 90 days to >= 700 days
     * Deep Archive (optional) configurable between 180 days to >= 700 days

-##### S3 Standard-IA
-  * Good for Disaster Recovery and/or backups
-  * Good for infrequentyly accessed objects that need immediate access

 ##### S3 One Zone-IA
   * Data lost when AZ is lost/destroyed